Ultimitepower36/Color_Kotlin_Game_Prototype/README.md

 # Overview

 This software was created to demonstrate the ability of kotlin to create an app within the Android studio software.
+This software currently does not run for reasons unknown to me.
+I submitted the code that I did create and did my best to get it all in, however I am not sure as to that fact.

 The reason that I am creating this program, is in an attempt to learn new languages and adapt to new enviorments.